 Elections have consequences.
 This adage is proving ever more true in light of the changes to the United States immigration policy following the 2016 Presidential election.
-It is no secret that the America is the land of opportunity, so it is also no wonder why the United States has the largest population of foreign-born residents in the world.
-However, seeking that opportunity can be a challenge without the advice of a good Immigration Attorney.
-Without proper advice and assistance to help you navigate our complex immigration laws, opportunity can be lost.
+It is no secret that the America is the land of opportunity.
+It is therefore also no wonder why the United States has the largest population of foreign-born residents in the world.
+However, seeking that opportunity can be a challenge without the advice and assistance of a good Immigration Attorney.
+Without proper advice and assistance to help you navigate our complex immigration laws, this opportunity can be lost.

 Immediate Relatives of U.S. Citizens.
 You may qualify for a green card if you are the relative of a U.S. Citizen.
 You qualify for a green card if you are:

 - Married to a U.S. Citizen